Sweet and Savoury Pursuits

 • ¼ cup lemon juice freshly squeezed

-• 2-3 tbsp. extra-virgin olive oil plus 1 tsp. for rubbing onto squash (for roasting)
+• 2-3 tablespoons extra-virgin olive oil plus 1 tsp. for rubbing onto squash (for roasting)

 • 1 clove garlic medium